chinaman3928/FFDInterpreter/README.md

 Reach me on Discord at: chinaman#3929.

-Join our server at: https://discord.gg/r2bZDk4C3y.
+Join our FATE server at: https://discord.gg/r2bZDk4C3y.

 Remember to back up your save!